Local Moduli of Semisimple Frobenius Coalescent Structures: Introduction and results

-of the groups of Theorem \ref{6-07-17-2}, with $G=A\text{ or } G=AB\in \mathcal C_0(\eta,\mu, R)$ as in (\ref{6luglio2017-10}), (\ref{6luglio2017-11}) below ($P$ and $\mathcal I$ are explicitly given in Theorem \ref{resultg24}), corresponding to \begin{itemize} \item an appropriate re-ordering of the canonical coordinates $u_1,\dots, u_6$ near $0\in QH^\bullet(\mathbb G)$, yielding the Stokes matrix in upper-triangular form. \item another determination of signs in the square roots of \eqref{intro2.0} of the normalized idempotents vector fields $(f_i)_i$ \item another choice of the fundamental solution of the equation \eqref{intro2} in Levelt-normal form \eqref{3luglio2016-1}, obtained from the enumerative-topological solution by the action $Y_0\mapsto Y_0G$ of $\mathcal C_0(\eta,\mu, R)$. \end{itemize} Given these explicit data, we prove Theorem \ref{6-07-17-4} below, which clarifies for $\mathbb G_2(\mathbb C^4)$ the conjecture, formulated by the second author in \cite{dubro0} (see also \cite{bm4}, \cite{hmt} and references therein) and then refined in \cite{dubro4}, relating the enumerative geometry of a Fano manifold with its derived category (see also Remark \ref{17-dec-2016}).
-More details and new more general results about this conjecture will be the contents of a forthcoming paper \cite{CDG1} (see also Remark \ref{17-dec-2016}).
-For brevity, let $\mathbb G:=\mathbb G_2(\mathbb C^4)$.
+of the groups of Theorem~\ref{6-07-17-2}, where $P$ and $\mathcal I$ will be explicitly written in the proof of Theo\-rem~\ref{resultg24}, while $G=A$ or $G=AB\in \mathcal C_0(\eta,\mu, R)$, for certain matrices $A$ and $B$ given in~(\ref{6luglio2017-10}), (\ref{6luglio2017-11}) below.
+Geometrically, $P$, $\mathcal I$ and $G$ correspond respectively to \begin{itemize}\itemsep=0pt \item an appropriate re-ordering of the canonical coordinates $u_1,\dots, u_6$ near $0\in QH^\bullet(\mathbb G)$, yielding the Stokes matrix in upper-triangular form. \item another determination of signs in the square roots of~\eqref{intro2.0} of the normalized idempotents vector fields $(f_i)_i$ \item another choice of the fundamental solution of the equation \eqref{intro2} in Levelt-normal form \eqref{3luglio2016-1}, obtained from the enumerative-topological solution by the action $Y_0\mapsto Y_0G$ of $\mathcal C_0(\eta,\mu, R)$. \end{itemize} Given these explicit data, we prove Theorem~\ref{6-07-17-4} below, which clarifies for $\mathbb G_2\big(\mathbb C^4\big)$ the conjecture, formulated by the second author in~\cite{dubro0} (see also \cite{bm4,hmt} and references therein) and then refined in~\cite{dubro4}, relating the enumerative geometry of a Fano manifold with its derived category (see also Remark~\ref{17-dec-2016}).
+More details and new more general results about this conjecture are the contents of our paper~\cite{CDG1} (see also Remark~\ref{17-dec-2016}).